theRoughCode/WatsMyMajor/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/19257435/42982866-47f78e2e-8b98-11e8-869a-00b850d8464c.png" alt="logo" width="750" height="auto">
  </p>
 This is the main sauce that binds the app together.
-This is the feature that brings the other features to their fullest potential.
+This is the feature that brings the other features to their full potential.
 This page manages your courses and allows you to plan out your entire university career.
-It functions by drag-and-drop, which makes sense because I drew my inspiration from exactly how I was doing it in Google Sheets: dragging and dropping while I rearrange and plan my schedule.
+It functions by drag-and-drop, which makes sense because I drew my inspiration from exactly how I was doing it in Google Sheets: dragging and dropping while I rearranged and planned my schedule.
 It has the following features:
 - Add term: Adds a term board which you can fill out with courses
 - Cart: Contains miscellaneous courses that you haven't decided where to put in yet
 - Adding courses to a term: there are 3 ways to do this